hasanmoudud/geocompr/main.md

 ## When to use what?

-To recommend a single R-GIS interface is hard since the usage depends on personal preferences, the tasks at hand and your familiarity with different GIS software packages.
+To recommend a single R-GIS interface is hard since the usage depends on personal preferences, the tasks at hand and your familiarity with different GIS software packages which in turn probably depends on your field of study.
-The latter means if you have already preferred the GUI of a certain GIS, you are quite likely to use the corresponding interface.
+As mentioned previously, SAGA is especially good at the fast processing of large (high-resolution) raster datasets, and frequently used by hydrologists, climatologists and soil scientists [@conrad_system_2015].
+GRASS GIS, on the other hand, is the only GIS presented here supporting a topologically based spatial database which is especially useful for network analyses but also simulation studies (see further below).
+QGIS is much more user-friendly compared to GRASS- and SAGA-GIS, especially for first-time GIS users, and probably the most popular open-source GIS.
-That being said, **RQGIS** is an appropriate choice for most use cases.
+Therefore, **RQGIS** is an appropriate choice for most use cases.
 Its main advantages are:

-- An unified access to several GIS, and therefore the provision of >1000 geoalgorithms.
+- A unified access to several GIS, and therefore the provision of >1000 geoalgorithms (Table \@ref(tab:gis-comp)).
 Of course, this includes duplicated functionality, e.g., you can perform overlay-operations using QGIS-, SAGA- or GRASS-geoalgorithms.
 - The automatic data format conversions.
 For instance, SAGA uses `.sdat` grid files and GRASS uses its own database format but QGIS will handle the corresponding conversions for you on the fly.